Chapter 1 : I Know What You Did

 It is why, in the early hours of New Year's Day, Narcissa Black is about to commit first degree murder.

-She pushes her long cascading hair behind her ear, before bringing the parchment closer to her eyes so that she can study it more thoroughly.
+She pushes her long, cascading raven-coloured hair behind her ear before bringing the parchment closer to her eyes so that she can study it more thoroughly.
 The thinness of the material and the imperfections that blemish it suggest the parchment is a low quality version most commonly used by Hogwarts students and impossible to trace due to the vast quantities it is manufactured in.
-Even the anonymous author's handwriting is impossible to decipher: whoever he or she is, they are intelligent enough to use their left hand to form crooked lines masquerading as capitalized letters usually seen in a schoolchild's beginner handwriting.
+Even the anonymous author's handwriting is impossible to decipher; whoever he or she is, they are intelligent enough to use their left hand to form crooked lines masquerading as capitalized letters usually seen in a schoolchild's beginner handwriting.

 Re-reading the words again, she takes a deep breath in an attempt to steady her fraught nerves and slow her heart, which is beating violently against her ribcage with frightening speed.
 It is not simply the fact that there is somebody who knows her darkest secret; it is that if they managed to discover what she has spent the last thirty years hiding, what is to say that somebody else won't manage to do the same?